tafadzwabchingore/to-do-list/README.md

 TypeScript (TS):

--TypeScript was chosen because it provides static typing, class support, and better tooling compared to plain JavaScript.
+- TypeScript was chosen because it provides static typing, class support, and better tooling compared to plain JavaScript.

--It also improves code maintainability and reduces runtime errors.
+- It also improves code maintainability and reduces runtime errors.

 ## Libraries